 PubMatic will allow monetization only of authorized or undeclared inventory.

-- Authorized: In the case an app has published an app-ads.txt file, you must have the appropriately configured entry included on the file to monetize.
+- Authorized: If an app has published an app-ads.txt file, you must have the appropriately configured entry included on the file in order to monetize.

 - Undeclared: For apps with no app-ads.txt file posted, monetization will continue.